 In the world of property investment, the strategy of negative gearing is well-known for its potential tax advantages.
 But how does depreciation factor into this equation, and is it still relevant?
 Let’s dive into the details.

-Negative gearing allows for investors who have made a loss on an investment to claim that loss against their personal income.
+Negative gearing, for those new to the concept, allows investors who have made a loss on an investment property to claim that loss against their personal income for that year.

 Capital allowances and depreciation are legitimate tax deductions claimable by investors to account for the ageing and wear and tear of their investment property over time (the loss in value of the building and assets as they age is claimable each year as a tax deduction).